ElweThor/pyndent/docs/README.md

  ## The Problem

- This project, which could be **language agnostic** but, essentially, a Python tool: a preprocessor, aims to solve the perennial problem of managing indentation (as part of the syntax) in Python source code.
+ This project, which could be **language agnostic** but, essentially, a Python tool (a preprocessor), aims to solve the perennial problem of managing indentation (<ins>as part of the syntax</ins>) in Python source code.
  The **problem** is caused, on the one hand, by Python's author himself, Guido Van Rossum, who **mandates indentation** (which is a **good** thing) to the point of _factoring it into syntax checking_ (which is a **bad** thing, IMHO).

  While indentation is a good thing, and _shouldn't be underestimated_, we must also be **realistic**: spending hours debugging a "_logically correct_" program just because there's a missing tab that modifies the execution logic, "somewhere" _among thousands of lines of code_, is extremely frustrating (and leads people like me to **abandon Python**, even though it definitely is an _excellent language_).

  On the other hand, Python lacks configuration switches that allow you to "_not consider indentation mandatory_" as indentation is a **core feature**, mandatory part of the syntax.
 This makes partial sense, considering it doesn't have "**code block delimiters**", like almost all languages do (the _curly braces_ of C-like languages, the _begin/end_ blocks of Pascal, and the various _while/wend_, _if/then/else/endif_, and _do/end_ constructs of many languages).

  The lack (_by design_) of the ability to define a "**code block**" leads directly to the need for _**stringent indentation**_.
  The result: if, for any reason (which happens too often, especially when copying/pasting text from sources that sometimes use tabs, sometimes spaces, but not necessarily four at a time), a line is _displaced_, the syntax check **fails** at best (_Python warns!_), or the execution is "**random**" at worst (Python executes, but "_in its own way_" following the indentation "blocks" logic).

+ ### Note
+ I'm not naive: I **know** that, if you just tell "_indentation is a good thing and everyone should use it_", you'll end with a great amount of messy indented code: the reasons why Prof. Van Rossum made indentation mandatory, at the point a program won't execute or execute "with random logic", is **clear** to me.
+ I also can bear with Python telling me "_blablabla you indented your source in a wrong way_" (like the way I accept a C compiler telling me it can't find a "`;`" at statements' end: I'm always tempted to shout "**SO, WHY NOT ADDING IT BY YOUR OWN?!??**" but <ins>I know why</ins> it happens, so ok, it's _normal_).
+ What I really (REALLY!!!) can't bear with, when indentation enters in the syntax **and** execution logic game, is a program I "can see" it's _correct_, **executes randomly** only 'cause of a misplaced/lost/added `TAB`!
+ And that stopped me to learn Python, but I **wanted** to learn it so... this is **my way**, Professor.

  ### Examples